 Chutney is a savory condiment made from slow-cooked fruits or vegetables, vinegar, and spices.
 Originating from India, chutneys have traveled the globe, and every country has its own take on this versatile condiment.
 Chutneys from South Africa often include apricots, while British chutneys favor using apples.
-Indian chutneys can be made from a wide variety of ingredients, including coconut, mint, peanut, mango, tamarind, and a blend of exotic spices.
+Indian chutneys can be made from a wide variety of ingredients, including coconut, mint, peanut, mango, tamarind, and a blend of spices.

 What Is Mango Chutney?

 Mango chutney is a popular chutney that combines chunks of sweet mangos with ginger, garlic, chili flakes, and vinegar.
 The result is a spicy, sweet, and tangy chutney that complements curries, lamb, and pork dishes.

 How to Make Chutney

 Chutneys are made by slow-cooking fruit or vegetables with peeled ginger, garlic, Korintje cinnamon, and chilies.
 Spices and vinegar are added to preserve the chutney and give it a tangy flavor.
 Making your own chutneys to serve with entrees and appetizers requires little effort and produces a unique, flavorful condiment that your guests will remember.